Where Our Beef Comes From: Local, Trusted, and High-Quality

 Summary:

 At Food and Meat Co-op, our mission has always been simple: bring families the very best meats at honest prices while supporting local communities.
 One of the ways we do this is by being intentional about where and how we source our beef.
+Knowing and trusting your beef source is at the heart of what we do.

 We have several producers for the different beef products we offer.
 If you are purchasing a raw beef product, nearly all of it comes from local and regional ranches in the NW part of the U.S. (think Utah, Idaho, Wyoming, Colorado, Montana, etc.).
+This keeps your source of meat close to home and connected to hardworking ranching families.

 We also have minimum standards and only use producers that meet our minimum requirements (most surpass these requirements) of ethical raising/kill, no added hormones, antibiotic free, no steroids.
 If it is not explicitly grass-fed beef product, the conventional beef is finished with grains as this is the preferred taste and value.
+By carefully choosing each beef source, we ensure both quality and affordability.

-We don't use just a few suppliers but rather many suppliers because our goal is two-fold: 1.
-Source high-quality as close to home as possible, 2. allows us to shop competitively between our suppliers to ensure we are always bringing the best value in any market.
+2. Shop competitively between our suppliers to ensure we are always bringing the best value in any market.

 For further details, please continue reading below :)